fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@armaanpathan/exploiting-dom-based-xss-via-misconfigured-postmessage-function-bfc794969a0a">-Exploiting DOM Based XSS via Misconfigured postMessage() Function</a>

 <a href="https://0u.ma/5">-Cache Poisoning via SelfXSS + Path Parameter</a>

+<a href="https://godiego.tech/posts/STO/">-Subdomain Takeover in Azure: making a PoC</a>

 <a href="https://medium.com/@abhijeetbiswas_/xss-cross-site-scripting-via-x-forwarded-host-header-20be114d4254">-XSS via X-Forwarded-Host header</a>